cas-e/JetsProject/README.md

     * Only receives messages from AirField, causing it to invoke its local methods
     * Knows nothing about the JetsApp class

 These kinds of "X knows nothing about Y" relationships (or non-relationships, if you like), were very helpful when writing the program.
 Whenever I needed to add functionality as I implemented the user story, I only had to keep two parts of the program in my head at a time as I worked.
 Either I was working on the interplay between JetsApp and Airfield, or the interplay between Airfield and Jets.
-Never both at once.
+Never all three at once.
 The program structure made the work simple.

 Viewed more abstractly, the program structure can be diagramed like a little network: